-No other specific Capital Grants were awarded to the school by the DfE to provide fixed assets apart from the Devolved Formula Capital Grant (DFC).
-In accordance with the Charities SORP 2015, the DFC received is shown in the Statement of Financial Activities as restricted fixed asset funds.
+No other specific Capital Grants were awarded to the school by the DfE to provide fixed assets apart from the Devolved Formula Capital Grant (DFC) and the additional 22-23 Capital Allocation.
+In accordance with the Academies Accounts Direction, the DFC and additional Capital Allocation received is shown in the Statement of Financial Activities as restricted fixed asset funds.